TexasInstruments/edgeai-tensorlab/README.md

 #### Custom models and configs
-It is easy to benchmark your own models and configs using this repository.
-Please see the example provided in [scripts/benchmark_custom.py](./scripts/benchmark_custom.py)
+It is easy to benchmark your custom own models and configs using this repository.
+Please see the [documentation](./docs/custom_models.md) and example  [scripts/benchmark_custom.py](./scripts/benchmark_custom.py)

 ## LICENSE